CCheung96/software-tech-demo/docs/comp1010/transition_to_java.md

-# Graduation
+## Graduation

 We have cut our teeth with Processing, but now it is time to graduate to the same tools that professional developers use.
 Processing was a simplified version of two tools we are going to embrace:

-  * [Java](https://www.oracle.com/au/java/): One of the [most popular programming language on the planet](https://www.tiobe.com/tiobe-index/).
+  * [Java](https://www.oracle.com/au/java/): One of the [most popular programming languages on the planet](https://www.tiobe.com/tiobe-index/).
 Processing is a simplified subset of Java that simplified our first steps.
   * IDE
   	* [Visual Studio Code](https://code.visualstudio.com/), or,
   	* [Eclipse](https://www.eclipse.org/), or,